 When you have a president of a different party, you can freelance all you want to.

-You know, go have press conferences, you guys show up with a ten-point plan to do this or that.
+You guys show up with a 10-point plan to do this or that.

-Uh but now we have an actual chance to change the country.
+But now we have an actual chance to change the country.

 We have somebody who will sign legislation that we pass.

-We need to get into A governing mode and start thinking about actually achieving something rather than just kind of sparring and having press conferences, which you all all love, but don't necessarily lead to an outcome.
+We need to get into a governing mode and start thinking about actually achieving something rather than just kind of sparring and having press conferences, which you all all love, but don't necessarily lead to an outcome.

 We're in the outcome business now.